Meet Claire

 As part of your counselling sessions we might delve into the past, look at the present or explore what you want the future to look like.
 Nothing is off the table.

 In some sessions it might feel like all you do is talk and that is great!
-Some sessions you might feel you're not sure what to say and that's important too, even having nothing to say or not knowing where to start tells us something.
+Some sessions you might feel you're not sure what to say and that's important too, even having nothing to say or not knowing where to start tells us something too.

 I always invite you to share what is on your mind, I ask you if I've understood things right, I aim to always be honest and open with you because our relationship is crucial to the therapeutic process.